 Q. What do I need to do before coming to class?

 ANSWER: After purchasing and enrolling in a class here on the site, you will receive a application and welcome letter from an Applewood’s instructor via email.
-Please fill out and sign each document and make a copy of your dog’s Rabies certificate to bring class on the first day.
+Please fill out and sign each document and make a copy of your dog’s Rabies certificate to bring to class on the first day.

-Where is Applewoods located?
-What do I do when I arrive on the first class?
+Q: Where is Applewoods located?
+What do I do when I arrive?